top of page

 Kelley Sheehan is an american composer and musician moving between electro-acoustic, multimedia, and performance art works.

-Her work has been described as “Full of discovery, collaboration, and unpredictability” (Iannotta, Kyriakides, & Stäbler) with “Woozy Electronics” (LA Times).
+Her work has been described as "full of discovery, collaboration, and unpredictability” (Iannotta, Kyriakides, & Stäbler) and “shatteringly visceral" (VAN Magazine, ty bouque).

 In any medium, her work constructs environments meant to merge electronic and acoustic forces into one composite organism, dependent on this merging to become more than just an extension of itself.
 Her work focuses on sculpting noise, shifting materiality, housing structures, machinery, and grappling with the sustainability of electronics within a climate crisis.